MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-carousel.md

 To add a carousel module to a new page and set the required properties, follow these steps.

 1. Create a page template that is named **carousel template**.
-1. In the **Main** slot of the default page, add a container module, set Width of the container to "Fill screen" if you want this module to be full-bleed on the page.
+1. In the **Main** slot add a default page.
-1. Add a carousel module to the container module.
-1. Add a content block module to the carousel module.
 1. Check in the template, and publish it.
 1. Use the carousel template that you just created to create a page that is named **carousel page**.
-1. In the **Main** slot of the new page, add a carousel module.
+1. In the **Main** slot of the new page, add a container module.
+Set Width to "Fill screen"
-1. Set the **Transition animation** property to **Slide**.
+1. To the container module, add a carousel module.
 1. Add a content block module to the carousel module.
 Set the properties of the content block by providing Heading, Link, Layout and other properties
 1. Repeat with another content block module
+1. Set additional properties to the carousel module as needed
 1. Save and preview the page.
 The page should show a carousel that has two modules inside it (a hero module and a feature module).
 You can change additional properties for the carousel, hero, and feature modules to achieve the desired effect.
 1. Check in the page, and publish it.